Baggage Shipping to Belgium

 Important Belgium Customs Information

-Duty & Tax relief if not automatic; personal effects being shipped must be at least 1 year old.
-Any new items must be shipped separately under a different consignment number to the Personal Effects, and taxes and duties paid immediately.
-Clearance delays to be expected for Personal Effects.
+Duty & Tax relief is not automatic; personal effects being shipped must be at least 1 year old.
+Any new items must be shipped separately under a different consignment number to the Personal Effects, and taxes and duties are to be paid immediately.
+Should local customs authorities wish to inspect the shipment to confirm the contents are indeed Personal Effects there is usually a 39 EUR + VAT inspection fee, payable by the receiver of the shipment.
+Clearance delays to be expected for Personal Effects if inspected.

 When a bag is stopped by customs for any reason (missing documentation, prohibited contents, commercial contents or further information required) Send My Bag™ records how long customs hold it for.
 Our historical statistics for this route indicate that if the customs authority stops your bag they will on average take 2 days to process it and release it back to us for delivery.